SophieDufrane/redeemit-platform/README.md

 The current version of **RedeemIt** focuses on core functionality, but there is room for expansion and optimisation.
 Some potential enhancements include:

 - **Create a Page for Employee Profile**
-  - Employees can access to a profile page and see their information.
+  - Employees can access to their profile page and see their information.
   - Employees can update their personal information (e.g., first and last name).
-  - Employees can check records of past redemptions.
+  - Employees can view records of their past redemptions.

 - **Automated Email Notifications**
   - New registered employee receives a confirmation by email with his profile main details.
   - Employees and admins receive confirmation emails for transactions.

-- **Admin Analytics Dashboard**
-  - A data-driven insights panel for tracking redemptions, employee engagement, and points distribution.

-- **Cart Enhancements**
+- **Cart Enhancement**
-  - Display the number of items in the cart within the cart icon to provide a visual cue when items have been added.
+  - Display the number of items present in the cart within the navigation icon to provide a visual cue when items have been added.

 - **Search Functionality for Catalogue**
   - Enable employees to search for specific gift cards in the catalogue home page, improving navigation and efficiency.